-How do you promote muscle restoration so you can grow bigger, stronger, better muscles?
-It’s commonly believed that the key to reaching your fitness goals is training as hard as possible.
-However, while giving your best is important, it’s only half of the workout success equation.
+How do you promote muscle restoration to grow bigger, stronger, better muscles?
+It’s commonly believed that training as hard as possible is the key to reaching your fitness goals.
+However, while giving your best is essential, it’s only half of the workout success equation.
 Recovery or muscle restoration is the other (less-acknowledged) element in achieving ultimate performance.

 Importance of Muscle Restoration